-The Level III assessment is a continuation of the Level II, Air Quality Quantitative Assessment, and are complex evaluations that are part science and part art, and require both a quantitative and a qualitative assessment of the potential air quality impact associated with a proposed action.
+The Level III assessment is a continuation of the Level II, Air Quality Quantitative Assessment, and are complex evaluations that are part science and part art, and requires both a quantitative (i.e., the science part) and a qualitative assessment (i.e., the art part) of the potential air quality impact associated with a proposed action.
 Generally speaking, the results and findings of the Level III assessment are usually associated with the requirement for a General Conformity Determination or a very large/complex action and are often integrated into an overall formal EA or EIS.